standup75/notifications/README.md

 Usage
 -----
-		<notifications timeout="100"></notifications>
+		<notifications timeout="100" position="bottom"></notifications>

-Where timeout is the time during which the notification should stay on the screen in ms/char
+Where `timeout` is the time during which the notification should stay on the screen in ms/char and `position` define if the notifications should appear at the top or the bottom of the screen

 And don't forget to add the module to your application